 Skill Level Appropriate for all

-(upbeat pulsing music) - [Narrator] The technology industry has led our world into the 21st century with incredible innovations and breakthroughs, but it hasn't been able to make nearly as much progress towards increasing diversity and inclusion.
-As an industry, we aim to create opportunities for everyone no matter their ethnicity, creed, ability, color, religion, socioeconomic status, origin, gender, or sexual orientation.
+(bright music) - [Narrator] The technology industry has led our world into the 21st Century with incredible innovations and breakthroughs.
+But it hasn't been able to make nearly as much progress towards increasing diversity and inclusion.
+As an industry, we aim to create opportunities for everyone, no matter their ethnicity, creed, ability, color, religion, socio-economic status, origin, gender, or sexual orientation.